Mertens' Third Theorem for Number Fields: A New Proof, Cram\'er's Inequality, Oscillations, and Bias: Introduction

 \begin{thm} Assume GRH.
 Then, for any number field $\K$, $\underline{\delta}(\mathcal{M}_{\K}) > 0$ and $\overline{\delta}(\mathcal{M}_{\K}) < 1$. \end{thm}

-Moreover, we show that $\mathcal{M}_{\K}$ has a logarithmic density (see Theorem \ref{thm:limitingdistribution}).
-We calculate this logarithmic density (see Table \ref{table:logdensity}) for two quadratic fields, $\K = \mathbb{Q}(\sqrt{5})$ and $\K = \mathbb{Q}(\sqrt{13})$, adapting the numerical work done by Rubinstein and Sarnak in \cite{rubinstein1994chebyshev} concerning Chebyshev's bias.
+Moreover, assuming GRH and GLI, we calculate the logarithmic density (see Table \ref{table:logdensity}) for two quadratic fields, $\K = \mathbb{Q}(\sqrt{5})$ and $\K = \mathbb{Q}(\sqrt{13})$, adapting the numerical work done by Rubinstein and Sarnak in \cite{rubinstein1994chebyshev} concerning Chebyshev's bias.
 These computations are useful beyond Mertens' third theorem for number fields because the logarithmic density of $\mathcal{M}_{\K}$ is equal to $\delta(P_\K)$, the logarithmic density of the set of reals $x \ge 2$ such that the error term in the prime ideal theorem is negative, i.e. $\pi_\K(x) - \text{Li}(x) < 0$.
 We also show that the logarithmic density of $\mathcal{M}_{\K}$ (and consequently $P_\K$) goes to $1/2$ as the discriminant of the quadratic field grows.
+This phenomenon is referred to as \textit{dissipation of bias}.